-451501 Art and Media Communications
+451501 Art and Media Communications I

 What's next?
-Art I or Art Sculpture I
+Art and Media Communications II or any Art I and/or Art II course

 Art and Media Communications combines rigorous and relevant experiential study of modern, post-modern, and contemporary visual art and design with student learning in media literacy and technology applications.
 Creation and analysis of student artworks will be balanced with explorations into contemporary practices across the visual and commercial arts fields.
 Students will learn how to bridge traditional hand skills with current technology applications to create new media such as animations, digital images, multimedia presentation, digital video, websites, and interactive or site-based installations and performances.
 Furthermore, student work will culminate in a capstone project that investigates an issue relevant to the student and uses art, design, and visual communications to address a problem within the community or effect change.
 This project will afford students an opportunity to learn and practice creative research skills, develop a narrative, engage an audience, and connect an online community to their project.